yuchormanski/gears/README.md

-Revolution Check - simple aplication for compairing bike revolution  for junior road cyclists depending of ruled of USI for their age and category.
-Made especialy for view on small screens. http://yuchormanski.free.bg/gears/
+Revolution Check - simple application for comparing bike revolution for juniors and kids road cyclists depending of rules of USI for their age and category.
+Made especially for view on small screens. http://yuchormanski.free.bg/gears/